 You can drown in the IRS website figuring out how to file your small business taxes.
 But no one ever grew a business by drowning, so we put together a simple, plain language guide to getting your small business taxes filed, no matter what business entity you are.

-From start to finish, here’s the mission-critical info you need to get your 2020 federal income taxes filed.
+Whether you’re a first-time filer with a new business or want to smooth out your experience, here’s the mission-critical info you need to get your 2021 federal income taxes filed.

 1. Get your records in order

-Before you start anything, collect all your relevant business records.
+Good tax preparation begins with recordkeeping.
+Before you start the process, collect all your relevant business records.
 What’s relevant, you ask?
 Depending on your type of business entity, you’ll need different things, but start here:

-Employer Identification Number (find yours on the IRS website)
+- Employer Identification Number (find yours on the IRS.gov website)

 You’ll also need to collect everything related to your earnings and expenses.
 On the earnings side, this could be:

 - Records of any goods sold to customers